 however, and may not add much value if you are a less experienced trader.

 - The markets you can access.
 Some share trading platforms only provide access to companies listed on the Australian Securities Exchange (ASX) while others will also allow you to place trades on international markets.
 Some trading platforms will also provide access to other trading instruments, for example forex and contracts for difference (CFDs).

 - The fees involved.
 There are two main costs you need to consider when choosing a share trading platform: the brokerage fee and the ongoing fee.
 The brokerage fee applies each time you place a trade and is usually around $10-$25, but could be higher based on the size of the transaction.
 Ongoing subscription fees are charged monthly and vary depending on the provider and the account features you select.

 - Trading resources.
 From educational tutorials to research and investment advice, check what tools a platform offers to help you make informed trading decisions.

 - Customer service.
 If you ever have a problem or need help with a trade, check to make sure you will be able to access prompt and helpful customer support.

-The exact process for opening a share trading account will vary depending on the share trading platform you select.
-However, you will generally need to complete the following steps when signing up:
+The exact process for opening a share trading account varies depending on the trading platform you select.
+However, you'll generally need to complete the following steps when signing up:

 - Choose your broker.
 Research a range of options to find the online stockbroking provider that offers all the features you want at an affordable price.
 Some providers also offer a choice of share trading platforms, for example a free web-based platform for casual investors and a more complicated software package with a monthly subscription fee for experienced traders.

-- Choose your membership.
-Some providers also offer a choice of membership tiers, each with a different level of features and a different ongoing fee.
+- Choose your membership level.
+Some providers offer a choice of membership tiers, each with a different level of features and a different ongoing fee.
 For example, you may need to choose between a Bronze, Silver or Gold trading account.

 - Start trading.
-Once your application has been approved you can log in to your account and start placing trades.
+Once your application has been approved you can login to your account and start trading.